Webreaper/GooglePhotoSync/README.md

 If you want to run this in a headless, non-GUI mode on a platform without JavaFX, you can do this by doing the following:

-1. Run PicasawebSync on your Mac, and authenticate against Picasa/Google Photos
+1. Run PicasawebSync on your Mac, and authenticate against Google Photos
 2. Use the 'Export settings' option, which will save a picasasync_settings.xml file in your photos folder
 3. Download the PicasawebSync-headless.zip from the Github releases
 4. Run the headless app, passing in the settings file which has the auth key and sync settings.